Sakshi040703/powerBI_dashboard_project/README.md

 -Find sick leave %

--What is working preference of people between WFH and WFO
+-What is working preference of employee between WFH and WFO

--Which days of thr week employees prefer WFH
+-Which days of the week employees prefer WFH

 -For which reason employee are taking leaves